 In the previous step, we mentioned the air conditioning which also needs some attention and maintenance.
 The air filters of the cooling or heating systems in your house have to be cleaned (if applicable) or changed on a regular basis.
 This will help the natural airflow and reduce pet odours.

-8. Invest in an air purifier
+8. Invest in an air purifier.

-If you are willing to invest even more, you can choose an air purifier that also removes bacteria or fungi in the air.
+If you are willing to invest, even more, you can choose an air purifier that also removes bacteria or fungi in the air.
 It will improve the health of your family and help if the whole house smells like dog urine.

-9. Find the source of the smell and remove it
+9. Find the source of the smell and remove it.

-So far we have covered the main reasons why your home might have bad pet odour and how to remove it.
+So far we have covered the main reasons why your home might have a bad pet odour and how to remove it.
 But if nothing has worked, then the problem could be out of sight.
 There might be a hidden old stain which you need to locate or maybe your dog smells every time when being outside.

-Inspect your home meticulously, check the walls, under and behind furniture, places where your dog loves to hide.
+Inspect your home meticulously, check the walls, under and behind furniture, and places where your dog loves to hide.
 When you find the source of the odour you should use an odour neutralizer to clean it.
 Here we have a 3-step DIY recipe: